Residential Solar installations in northern Arizona

 Grid-tied solar can work with a backup system for power outages.

 Surprisingly, most solar electric systems installed on-grid do not provide backup power during an electricity outage.
 Systems are required to shut down when there is an outage to ensure the safety of utility line workers.
-Not to worry though, if one of your reasons for going solar is to ensure you have power during a utility outage you’ll just want make sure you invest in a system that includes backup power.
+Not to worry though, if one of your reasons for going solar is to ensure you have power during a utility outage you’ll just want to make sure you invest in a system that includes backup power.